ktindiana/operational-sep/README.md

         HEPAD works and the code has been written to include that HEPAD >700 MeV bin along with lower differential channels.

-        The user must modify the following variables at the very top of the code (around line 30):
-            user_col - identify columns in your file containing fluxes to analyze;
+        USER VARIABLES: The user must modify the following variables at the very top of the code (around line 30): user_col - identify columns in your file containing fluxes to analyze;
                      even if your delimeter is white space, consider the date-time column as one single column.
             user_delim - delimeter between columns, e.g. " " or ","   Use " " for
                       any amount of whitespace.
-            user_fname - specify the name of the file containing the fluxes time_resolution - will be calculated using two time points in your file;
+            user_fname - specify the name(s) of the file(s) containing the fluxes
+            time_resolution - will be calculated using two time points in your file;
                     if you have irregular time measurements, calculate_fluence() must be modified/rewritten
-            Then please define your energy bins in the subroutine define_energy_bins() under "if experiment == "user":""
+            Then please define your energy bins at the top of the code in the variable user_energy_bins.
+Follow the format in the subroutine define_energy_bins.

-###    calculate_event_info(energy_thresholds, flux_thresholds, integral_fluxes, detect_prev_event)
+### calculate_event_info(energy_thresholds, flux_thresholds, dates, integral_fluxes, detect_prev_event)
         Uses the integral fluxes (either input or estimated from differential channels) and all the energy and flux thresholds set in the main program to calculate SEP event quantities.